 - Mineral Spirits – This is also a well know approach.
 Using a rag soak the rag with the mineral spirits and rub the layout templates or stencils until levels of paint or ink start to remove.

-Please note any fumes which may be present during you cleaning process and take measures to use an appropriate mask.
+Please note any fumes which may be present during your cleaning process and take measures to use an appropriate mask.

-Lastly, if the paint or ink will not remove easily you can you a more abrasive scrubbing brush to help remove.
+Lastly, if the paint or ink will not remove easily you can you a more abrasive scrubbing brush to help remove it.